hero

 boxes Recognizing Urinary Tract Infection: Signs and Symptoms

-• Frequent urination
+• Increased urination

-• Difficulty urinating: pain and discomfort
+• Difficulty urinating: pain and discomfort.

 • Urinating in unusual or "forbidden" places

-• Blood in urine
+• Blood in the urine

 • Cloudy or strong-smelling urine